Interior Design

 Upon completion of this course, the student will be able to:

-- produce portfolio materials using both traditional and technology-based techniques
+- produce portfolio materials using technology-based techniques.

-- prepare professional presentations for communication of design solutions
+- prepare professional presentations for communication of design solutions.

 IDES 334 Interior Environment and Space Planning